CoinageCrypto/lamington/README.md

 The `keepAlive` setting prevents Lamington from stopping the EOSIO container between each build, allowing you to develop faster and compile often.

+## Contributing to Lamington

+We welcome contributions of all types, even down to typo fixes.
+All help is very welcome!

+If you're not sure where to start, the best resource for you is our [Contributing to Lamington guide](https://lamington.io/guides/contributing-to-lamington/), and if you're still stuck, please [reach out to us on Slack](https://forms.gle/yTjNA46oKywaD7FR6).

 ## Resources

 You can find more information about the Lamington tool-set and join our growing community of developers by visiting any of the following links;